 Read the Label

 What is one supposed to look for on an olive oil label?
 How can one tell what is false printing and what is accurate?
 Here are some points to look for …

 - The more information provided on the label the better, as producers who care for their product and quality will want you to know the same.

 - Olive oil does not get better with age!
 Check the date that it was harvested on, do not look at the ‘best before’ or ‘bottled on’ dates, as the olive oil may have been sitting in a vat for a year before it was packed and shipped off to you.

-Although ‘Extra Virgin” can no longer be taken as an absolute, not seeing it printed on a label is a definite NO NO!!!
-Stay far away.
+Although ‘extra virgin” can no longer be taken as an absolute, not seeing it printed on a label is a strong indicator to stay far away.

 Larry Olmsted recommends that no one buy anything that is labelled with; virgin, pure, light, extra light, olive oil blend or Mediterranean blend.

 “First pressed”, “cold-pressed” and “first cold-pressed” – are rather meaningless on a label.
 As most oils are centrifuged there is really no first or second pressing nor heat added.
 More importantly, these terms are unregulated.
 Extra virgin olive oil by definition cannot come from a second pressing, therefore there is no need to press the fact.

 When buying extra virgin olive oil from California make sure that it has this label on it “COOC certified extra virgin“.